-Matthew Soules Architecture has completed built work at multiple scales, from interior house renovations to large urban public spaces.
-The practice has received numerous awards, including: Emerging Firm and Special Jury awards from the Architectural Institute of British Columbia, Architizer A+ Award in the cultural pavilions category, Pinnacle Award in Public Space from the International Downtown Association, Silver Medal from the Interior Design Institute of British Columbia, Faculty Design Award – Honourable Mention from the Association of Collegiate Schools of Architecture (ACSA), and a selection by Twenty + Change.
-The practice’s work has been published in AzureCanadian Architect, Domus, eVoloMetropolisThe Globe and Mail and National Post, among many others.
+Matthew Soules Architecture works at multiple scales and in diverse contexts, from intimate interiors to large public spaces.
+The practice has received numerous awards, including Emerging Firm and Special Jury awards from the Architectural Institute of British Columbia, the Architizer A+ Award (Cultural Pavilions), the Pinnacle Award in Public Space from the International Downtown Association, and the Silver Medal from the Interior Design Institute of British Columbia.
+Its work has been published in AzureCanadian ArchitecteVoloDomus, Metropolis, The Globe and Mail, and the National Post, among others.

-Matthew is the editor of Future Social: Design Ideas, Essays, and Discussions on Social Housing for the ‘Hardest-to-House’ (Blueimprint, 2012) and author of Binning House (ORO, 2017).
-He has contributed chapters to books such as Industries of Architecture (Routledge, 2015) and Post-War Middle-Class Housing (Peter Lang, 2015).
-His essays and articles have appeared in LogPerspecta, Harvard Design MagazineReal ReviewPraxis, Journal of Architectural Education, Canadian Architect, and Places, among many more.
-He has received funding from the Social Sciences and Humanities Research Council (SSHRC), Canada Council for the Arts, British Columbia Arts Council, Global Affairs Canada, and BC Housing.
+Soules is the editor of Future Social: Design Ideas, Essays, and Discussions on Social Housing for the ‘Hardest-to-House’ (Blueimprint, 2012) and author of Binning House (ORO, 2017).
+He has contributed chapters to books such as Industries of Architecture (Routledge, 2016) and Post-War Middle-Class Housing (Peter Lang, 2015).
+His essays and articles have appeared in Canadian Architect, Harvard Design Magazine, Journal of Architectural Education, LogPerspecta, Places, Praxis, and Real Review.
+He has received funding from BC Housing, the British Columbia Arts Council, Canada Council for the Arts, Global Affairs Canada, and the Social Sciences and Humanities Research Council (SSHRC).

 Education